sunshangquan/logit-standardization-KD/README.md

 #### Results and Logs

-We put the training logs in `logs` and hyper-linked below.
+We put the training logs in `./logs` and hyper-linked below.
 The name of each log file is formated with `KD_TYPE,TEACHER,STUDENT,BASE_TEMPERATURE,KD_WEIGHT.txt`.
-Due to average operation and randomness, there may be slight difference between the reported results and the logged results.
+Due to average operation and randomness, there may be slight differences between the reported results and the logged results.

 1. Teacher and student have identical structures